-Date: February 24, 2023
+Date: February 23, 2024

-For the Company's Internal Control System of 2022, based on the results of self-assessment, the following is hereby declared:
+For the Company's Internal Control System of 2023, based on the results of self-assessment, the following is hereby declared:

 - I. The Company acknowledges and understands that the establishment, implementation, and maintenance of the internal control system are the responsibility of the Company's board and managerial officers and that such a system has been implemented within the Company.
 The purpose of the system is to reasonably ensure that the effectiveness and efficiency of operations (including profits, performance and protecting the security of assets), reliability, timeliness, transparency and regulatory compliance of reporting, as well as the compliance with applicable laws, regulations and bylaws are achieved. - II.
 The internal control system is designed with inherent limitations.
 No matter how perfect the internal control system is, it can only provide a reasonable assurance to the fulfillment of the three objectives referred to above.
 Moreover, the effectiveness of the internal control system could be affected by the changes in the environment and circumstances.
 However, the company's internal control system has a self-supervision mechanism.
 Once the missing element is recognized, the company takes corrective action. - III.
 The Company evaluates the design and execution of its internal control system based on the criteria specified in the "Regulations Governing Establishment of Internal Control Systems by Public Companies" (hereinafter referred to as the "Regulations") to determine whether or not the existing system continues to be effective.
 The criteria defined in "the Regulations" include five elements depending on the management control process: 1. environment control, 2. risk assessment, 3. control process, 4. information and communication, and 5. supervision.
-Each component consists of a number of items.
-Please refer to the "Regulations" for these items. - IV.
-The Company has adopted the said criteria to validate the effectiveness of its internal control system design and execution. - V. Based on the results of examination, the Company believes that the design and implementation of its internal control system dated December 31, 2022 (including supervising and managing its subsidiaries), consisting of the effectiveness and efficiency of business operations, the preparation of reliable, timely and transparent financial statements and their compliance with the relevant rules and regulations, are effective and reasonably assure the achievement of the aforementioned goals. - VI.
-This statement will become the main content of the Company's Annual Report and prospectus, and will be made public.
-The Company shall be held liable for misrepresentation or nondisclosure in the above content, according to Articles 20, 32, 171 and 174 of the Securities and Exchange Act. - VII.
-This statement was approved by the Company's Board of Directors on February 24, 2023.
+Each element further encompasses several sub-elements.
+Please refer to "the Regulations" for details. - IV.
+The Company has adopted the said criteria to validate the effectiveness of its internal control system design and execution. - V. Based on the results of examination, the Company believes that the design and implementation of its internal control system dated December 31, 2023 (including supervising and managing its subsidiaries), consisting of the effectiveness and efficiency of business operations, the preparation of reliable, timely and transparent financial statements and their compliance with the relevant rules and regulations, are effective and reasonably assure the achievement of the aforementioned goals. - VI.
+The Statement of Declaration will be the major contents of the annual report and prospectus of the Company and to be publicly disclosed.
+The Company shall be held liable for misrepresentation or nondisclosure in the above content, according to Articles 20, 32,171 and 174 of the Securities and Exchange Act. - VII.
+This statement was approved by the Company's Board of Directors on February 23, 2024.
 Among the ten directors present, all agreed to the content of this statement and hereby declaration.